LincolnCraddock/DijkstraAlgorithmsBenchmarks/README.md

   list.remove(nextN)   -- O[1]
 }
 ```
+This version of Dijkstra's algorithm will never visit the same node twice, so the outer while loop won't run more than N.

+The time complexity of finding the next node in the list is simply **O[N]**, since it involves checking every node in the graph in the worse case.
+The ``list.remove()`` is constant time in the actual code, since it takes an iterator already pointing to the element to remove.

 N × (N + N + 1) ≈ **O[N<sup>2</sup>]**

-With a worse case graph, all of the nodes are connected by edges, so E ≈ N × N. Substituting E for N<sup>2</sup> into the equations, we see that the time complexity of the linear search algorithm is actually better than the priority queue one when for a worse case graph:
+With a worse case graph, all of the nodes are connected by edges, so E = N × (N - 1) ≈ N × N. Substituting E for N<sup>2</sup> into the equations, we see that the time complexity of the linear search algorithm is actually better than the priority queue one when for a worse case graph:

 Priority Queue: **O[N<sup>3</sup>log(N)]**

 Linear Search: **O[N<sup>2</sup>]**

 ## Results
 //TODO

 ## Author